tsgates/arch-wiki-markdown/wiki/Rsync.md

 Then create a systemd.service file that will be activated when it detects a change.
-By default a service file of the same name as the path file will be activated, except with the .service extension instead of .path.
+By default a service file of the same name as the path unit (in this case backup.path) will be activated, except with the .service extension instead of .path (in this case backup.service).

-Note that if you need to run multiple rsync commands, use Type=oneshot.
+Note:If you need to run multiple rsync commands, use Type=oneshot.
 This allows you to specify multiple ExecStart= parameters, one for each rsync command, that will be executed.
-Alternatively, you may specify the absolute path to the backup script you were using for cron.
+Alternatively, you can simply write a script to perform all of your backups, just like cron scripts.

     ~/.config/systemd/user/backup.service